metauni/metauni.github.io/index.md

 * 27/12/2021 - First open-source release of the [Orb system](https://github.com/metauni/orb) for integrating Roblox's spatial voice into metauni.
 * 8/1/2022 - Switch to spatial voice for metauni events.
 * 27/1/2022 - Integration of the Avatar Editor (by [phoebe](https://phoebeivy.dev)).
-* 8/6/2022 - Automated schedule deployment system (by Ethan and phoebe).
+* 8/6/2022 - Automated schedule deployment system (by AstroCode and phoebe).
 * 7/7/2022 - First VR lecture.
 * 9/7/2022 - Metaboard v1 (led by BS).
 * 10/9/2022 - First [VR replay](https://youtu.be/s4dfwxzXEFM) (code by BS).